 - 6.1.
-The Council has 60,923 lighting columns, 66,017 luminaires, 2,260 Control Pillars and an estimated 1,976 kilometres (1228 miles) of cabling.
+The Council has 60,349 lighting columns, 66,165 luminaires, 2,272 Control Pillars and an estimated 1,976 kilometres (1228 miles) of cabling.
 Inventory records for lighting columns, luminaires and control pillars are accurate, however, inventory of the cabling network and knowledge of its condition is limited as most of it is underground. - 6.2.
-The percentage of lighting columns exceeding their design life is 35.7%, giving the Council the sixth oldest lighting column stock in Scotland.
+The percentage of lighting columns exceeding their design life is 36%, giving the Council the sixth oldest lighting column stock in Scotland.
 The cost to replace all these columns at current rates would be £37.26 million.
-The cost to maintain the lighting asset in its current condition (steady state) is £1.00million.
-This should be considered relative to existing capital and revenue funding totalling £0.640m. - 6.3.
-The trend in columns beyond their design life continues to improve from 48% in 2015 to 35.7% at present.
-This progress is primarily a consequence of the column renewal programme which was undertaken in parallel with the LED installation programme, commencing in 2015 and being completed over 3 years.
-This programme saw some 60,000 lighting units converted to energy saving LEDs and some 7,250 of our oldest lighting columns replaced.
+The cost to maintain the lighting asset in its current condition (steady state) is £1.000 million.
+This should be considered relative to existing capital and revenue funding totalling £0.640 million. - 6.3.
+The trend in columns beyond their design life has increased slightly in the last year, from 35.7% to 36.0% due to the age profile of the lighting asset.